 Staple items with coloured staples.

-Clip papers together with bulldog and paper clips, hairgrips or tie pins.
+Hold papers together with bulldog clips and paper clips, hairgrips or tie pins.

 Fold and stick pages together to create secret pockets.